anchal-physics/FortranNamelistParser.jl/docs/src/developers/style-guide.md

 ```

 !!! info
-    A continuous integration check verifies that all PRs made to Fortran90Namelists have
+    A continuous integration check verifies that all PRs made to FortranNamelistParser have
     passed the formatter.

 The following sections outline extra style guide points that are not fixed